A1steaksa/Neural-Network/README.md

 The format is:
 Input layer count, hidden layer 1 neuron count, hidden layer 2 neuron cout, ..., hidden layer n neuron count, output layer count

+For example, the example above would be:
+3, 4, 5, 2